happyharrycn/actionformer_release/README.md

 ```shell
 tensorboard --logdir=./ckpt/thumos_i3d_reproduce/logs
 ```
 * Evaluate the trained model.
-The expected average mAP should be around 62.6(%) as in Table 1 of our main paper.
+The expected average mAP should be around 62.6(%) as in Table 1 of our main paper. **With recent commits, the expected average mAP should be higher than 66.0(%)**.
 ```shell
 python ./eval.py ./configs/thumos_i3d.yaml ./ckpt/thumos_i3d_reproduce
 ```